ODI-documentation/materials/static/data/queries.md

 ### Coins

-What are the meanings associated with cards that have suit Coins?
+What are the meanings of numeral cards with Coins suit?

 ```
 select ?cardDeck ?meaning